Opinion | Tech, self-defense tips or pepper spray won’t save women

 There are self-defense tips circulating and petitions to allow women to carry pepper spray legally in the United Kingdom.
-There’s InvisaWear, a company that develops wearable GPS devices that look like jewelry or keychains; once activated, they allow the user to send out a signal to up to five trusted people, letting them know that you are in danger.
+There’s invisaWear, a company that develops wearable GPS devices that look like jewelry or keychains; once activated, they allow the user to send out a signal to up to five trusted people, letting them know that you are in danger.
 There is also nail polish that, when dipped into a drink, can detect traces of a date rape drug.
 Lipstick-looking pepper sprays, pink tasers and other wearable protective technologies have also become part of this misogynistic world.
 There are even viral TikTok videos that women can use when they feel unsafe in a ride-share vehicle, which lets them pretend there is a man on the other end of a FaceTime video call waiting for them at their destination.

 Yet none of these solutions address the underlying problem.
 The reality is that even when we follow the “rules” and take all the precautions, women are still targeted.
 Approximately 1 in 3 women worldwide still face intimate partner and sexual violence.